-All throughout the course of recorded time, smells of fragrant resins and perfumes have shaped the destiny of our lives and culture.
-The atmosphere provided by such scents often seems provocative and tranquil.
+All throughout recorded history, smells of fragrant resins and perfumes have helped shaped the destiny of our lives and culture.
+The atmosphere provided by such scents seem provocative and tranquil.
 We often remember these moments with such clarity that they may almost seem like they are happening at this very moment.
 The smells might seem so pungent that they may overwhelm one’s senses.
 It’s not hard to see how such fragrances were considered so divine that even a society’s gods or idols might seek pleasure from them.
 The beginnings seem so humble and pure.
 Simple offerings from the season’s harvest.
-Pieces of the world itself, burnt up in a flicker.
+Pieces of our world itself, burnt up in a flicker.

 The Ancient Civilization of Egypt

 They often burned such incense as offerings to their gods and believed it would help bring wealth to their region.
-Sometimes these resins even had divine attributes.
+Sometimes these resins were even considered to have divine attributes.
 For example, the god Hathor, was associated with myrrh and Osiris with cedar.
-Nefertum, the lion-headed Egyptian god of perfume and fragrance was thought to embody the very essence of incense.
+Nefertem, the lion-headed Egyptian god of perfume and fragrance was thought to embody the very essence of incense.
 It is said that he was birthed from a blue lotus bud at the beginning of creation.

 From Egypt, incense traveled to other countries, notably China, India, and Japan, where the tradition would flourish and become the world-wide phenomenon it is today.

-We feel it is important to never forget where you and your life came from.
+We feel it is important to never forget where you and your way of life came from.